kevinoaguilar/TieBreaker/README.md

 Group decisions often break down because:
 * People have different preferences.
 * No one wants to make the final call.
-* Conversations loop without resolution.
+* Plans that never make it out of the group chat

-TieBreaker solves this problem by structuring the decision process and applying consistent logic to reach a clear result everyone can move forward with.
+TieBreaker solves this problem by structuring the decision process and applying logic to reach a clear result that everyone can agree on.

 ---

 ## Core Features

-* **Multi-user Sessions:** Facilitates group decisions in real-time.
+* **Multi-user Sessions:** Simplifies group decisions in real-time with multiple users.
-* **Food Selection:** Generates dining options based on shared preferences.
+* **Food Selection:** Generates dining options based on shared preferences/locations.
 * **Entertainment Selection:** Suggests movies or shows based on genres and availability.
-* **Activity Selection:** Recommends activities based on interests and constraints.
+* **Activity Selection:** Recommends activities based on interests and location.
 * **Tie-breaking Logic:** Resolves conflicting inputs fairly.
 * **Session Workflow:** Uses shared links or codes for easy access.